sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 Here, just like the Serverless Framework example above; our app is made up of three services.
 Except, one of those services is a CDK app deployed using SST!

-We'll be deploying it using the `npm run deploy` command, instead of the standard `cdk deploy` command.
+We'll be deploying it using the `npx sst deploy` command, instead of the standard `cdk deploy` command.

 Now that you know how these frameworks work behind the scenes, let's look at how we can connect a notes app built with Serverless Framework to an SST app that defines our infrastructure.